Sarbanes-Oxley Compliance and RFID

-RFID’s features directly correlate to the SOX requirements mentioned – but it has other ways it supports this as well:
+RFID’s features directly correlate to the SOX requirements mentioned above – but it has other ways it supports this as well:

-- Easy Reporting: RFID makes running reports incredibly easy as data is continuously updated and ready to be pulled at any time.
+- Simple Reporting: RFID makes running reports incredibly easy as data is continuously updated and ready to be pulled at any time.
 Users can enter the parameters and get up-to-date information within minutes, rather than waiting for a manual count or referencing a previous report.

 - ERP Integration: ERP systems are often employed to help with SOX compliance.
 RFID software, such as ItemAware, can easily integrate with these systems making it easier to share and pull information.

-Elyse is our Marketing Manager.
+Elyse Cheatwood is our Marketing Manager.
 With ten years in marketing and ever-increasing knowledge of the Automated Identification Data Collection (AIDC) industry, she creates research-driven content based on market trends, industry updates and tech insights from reputable sources (including the professionals she works alongside).